The Fluid Mechanics of Splatter Painting

-The splat painting technique can be conceptualized as being the sequence of the following physical processes.
-First, the brush is loaded with paint.
-A certain volume of paint can be retained inside the bundle of bristles without dripping due to a capillary effects \cite{Duprat2012,Py2007}.
-Once loaded, the brush is flicked, either by rapid hand motion or a gentle tap.
-The sudden motion accelerates the tip of the brush, causing the fluid trapped within the bristles to flow and eventually leave the brush.
-Acceleration-driven ejection of liquid can be encountered in a variety of contexts.
-In nature, wet mammals shake \cite{Dickerson2012} and insects flutter their wings \cite{Alam2020} at given frequencies to get rid of excessive moisture or droplets.
-In industrial processes, the rotary atomization of liquids submitted to centrifugal acceleration is commonly used to produce droplets or sprays (see \cite{Keshavarz2020} and references therein).
-Once the fluid is ejected from the bristle bundle, it forms filaments that fly away.
-In most cases, these filaments fragment into droplets due to the classical Rayleigh-Plateau instability \cite{Villermaux2020}.
-The droplets finally land on the canvas to create the artist composition, as illustrated in Fig. \ref{fig:splat_example}.
-Droplet impact on a substrate has been extensively studied \cite{yarin2006,josserand2016}, due to its importance in many engineering applications and natural phenomena, from inkjet printing \cite{Lohse2022} to pathogens transmission \cite{Bourouiba2021ARFM}.
+The splatter painting technique can be conceptualized as being the sequence of the following physical processes. (i) First, the brush is dipped in paint: a certain volume of liquid is retained inside the bundle of bristles without dripping, due to (visco-) capillary effects \cite{Princen1969a, Princen1969b, Charpentier2020, Radisson2025}. (ii) Once loaded, the brush is accelerated, either by rapid hand motion or a handle tapping, causing the fluid trapped within the bristles to flow and eventually leave the brush.
+Acceleration-driven ejection of the liquid from pores is therefore the key element of this technique.
+In nature, generating large accelerations by shaking is a common strategy to remove undesired moisture from small gaps: wet mammals do it to dry their fur \cite{Dickerson2012}, humans to get rid of water in the ear canal \cite{Kim2023} for instance.
+In industrial processes, centrifugal forces are commonly used to dry porous materials, such as fabrics \cite{anlauf2007} or 3D-printed structures \cite{cheng2022}.
+While the uptake of fluids in porous or hairy structures is the object of active research \cite{gambaryan2014, Charpentier2020, Cheng2024, Siefert2025, Radisson2025}, many aspects of the acceleration-driven drying process remain to be addressed -- some discussed here. (iii) Once the fluid is ejected from the bristles, it forms filaments that fly away.
+In most cases, these filaments fragment into droplets due to the classical Rayleigh-Plateau instability \cite{Villermaux2020}, more prominently in low viscosity liquids.
+This strategy is used in industrial applications to atomize liquids \cite{Keshavarz2020}. (iv) After the droplets are formed, they land on the canvas, usually laid horizontal, to create the artist composition, as illustrated in Fig. \ref{fig:artwork_actions}.
+This final step -- droplet impact on a substrate -- has been extensively studied \cite{yarin2006, josserand2016}, due to its importance in many engineering applications and natural phenomena, from inkjet printing \cite{Lohse2022} to pathogens transmission \cite{Bourouiba2021ARFM}.

-The process of splat painting is clearly a rich fluid mechanical problem.
-While some aspects of its mechanics have been addressed by other studies, a specific investigation that focuses on the parameters relevant to this artistic painting technique does not exist.
-To unravel the physical mechanisms at play in splat painting, we performed experiments on a setup allowing us to impose a controlled acceleration to a liquid-loaded brush (see Methods section).
-Varying the paint viscosity and brush acceleration, we are then able to rationalize the effect of these parameters on the amount of liquid ejected (section \ref{sec:mass_results}) and on the resulting spotted pattern (section \ref{sec:liq_distribution}).